-Internal controls are procedures designed to protect assets from loss, theft, or misuse, to check the accuracy of accounting data, to promote operation efficiency, to facilitate the preparation of financial statements, to satisfy other reporting requirements, and to encourage compliance with managerial policies.
+Internal controls are procedures designed to protect assets from loss, theft or misuse.
+Internal controls are in place to: check the accuracy of accounting data, promote operation efficiency, facilitate the preparation of financial statements, satisfy other reporting requirements, and to encourage compliance with managerial policies.